hootsuite/grid/README.md

 - gridster works vertically and our design is horizontal.
 We instigated a gridster pull request that attempted to make gridster work both ways and it didn't seem to stabilize any time soon, plus the code was too complex to approach.
-Our lib ended up having less than 5 times fewer code.
+Our lib ended up having over than 5 times fewer code.
 - gridster collisions are [very basic](https://github.com/ducksboard/gridster.js/issues/54),
 we pushed towards better UX and found alternative ways for dealing with collisions.